You are here

 Take a walk around a lake in late November, and you'll find male ducks in their most brilliant breeding colors.
 These ducks have lost their nondescript late-summer feathers, known as "eclipse plumage."
 Male dabbling ducks - like this Green-winged Teal - look their finest in late fall and winter, the season of courtship and pair-bonding.

-The 2017 BirdNote calendar features many beautiful birds, including the Long-tailed duck.
+The 2017 BirdNote calendar features many beautiful birds.
 Check it out!